GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/solutions.md

 index_endpoint_name = aiplatform.MatchingEngineIndexEndpoint.list()[0].name
 index_endpoint = aiplatform.MatchingEngineIndexEndpoint(index_endpoint_name=index_endpoint_name)

-# embed the query
+# embed the query, note that the model version is an example, use whatever is latest/ga, but make sure that version
+# matches the version which was used from BigQuery to generate the embeddings for the summaries
-model = TextEmbeddingModel.from_pretrained("textembedding-gecko@001")  # make sure that the version matches query = "Which paper is about characteristics of living organisms in alien worlds?" query_embeddings = model.get_embeddings([query])[0]
+model = TextEmbeddingModel.from_pretrained("textembedding-005")  # make sure that the version matches query = "Which paper is about characteristics of living organisms in alien worlds?" query_embeddings = model.get_embeddings([query])[0]